-This map shows the route and bathroom locations for the 2022 Christmas Parade in Lakeland – check the City of Lakeland parade website for a larger map and additional details on restrooms and ADA seating and parking.
+This map shows the route for the 2023 Christmas Parade in Lakeland – check the City of Lakeland parade website for a larger map and additional details on restrooms and ADA seating and parking.

 IMPORTANT!!
-There has been a slight change in the Lakeland Christmas Parade Route for 2022.
-See the Lakeland Christmas Parade Map below for the new route along Munn Park in Downtown Lakeland.
+There is a change in the Lakeland Christmas Parade Route for 2023.
+See the Lakeland Christmas Parade Map below for the new route through Downtown Lakeland.